 On August 8, 2023, the Company entered into a purchase agreement with Fulcrum Metals PLC ("Fulcrum") for the sale of its 100% interest in eleven mining claims and a mining lease of the Tully Property ("Tully").
 Pursuant to the terms of the purchase agreement, the Company received total consideration of \$800 in cash and a 1.5% net smelter returns royalty ("NSR") on Tully.
 Fulcrum will have the option to repurchase up to 1% of the NSR with cash payments of \$300 for each 0.5% repurchased.
-The Company recorded a gain on the sale of Tully in the amount of \$600, which is included in the Gain on disposal of mineral properties in profit or loss.
+The Company recorded a gain on the sale of Tully in the amount of \$600, which was included as a gain on disposal of mineral properties in profit or loss during the year ended December 31, 2023.